 5. Monitor your entire facility’s efficiency with a building automation system (BAS) controller

 Most systems in a food plant — refrigeration, electrical, air conditioning, etc. — have built-in data collection controls that indicate performance efficiency.
 However, monitoring numerous unconnected systems can be difficult, and sometimes ineffective.
-One solution is to install a building automation system (BAS) controller to include every system in a comprehensive network, which offers significant energy reduction benefits, including:
+One solution is to install a building automation system (BAS) controller to include every system in a comprehensive network, which offers significant energy reduction and other benefits, including:

-- Scheduled energy use—As the BAS controller becomes familiar with daily routines, it can identify patterns in energy usage.
+- Scheduled energy use — As the BAS controller becomes familiar with daily routines, it can identify patterns in energy usage.
 The controller can be optimized to regulate lighting and HVAC systems to match occupancy schedules, which maximizes efficiency.

-- Efficient facility management—BAS controllers collect real-time data on every process, which allows them to report system failures as they occur.
+- Efficient facility management — BAS controllers collect real-time data on every process, which allows them to report system failures as they occur.
 This way, engineers don’t have to spend time diagnosing the problem, which reduces downtime and inefficiency.
 Owners can also use the data collected by the BAS system for accurate energy modeling.